 - Ginseng is used here to calm the spirit and raise basic energy levels.
 Sometimes tiredness itself can causes restlessness and anxiety.

 Mai Men Dong 麥門冬 ophiopogon tuber Ophiopogonis Radix generates fluids for a chronic cough and moistens the intestines for a “dry” constipation.
 If you are feeling irritable – not necessarily angry – then Mai Men Dong is very good.

 Wu Wei Zi (Fructus Schisandrae) is very sour and as such “brings in” or “tightens up” energy even as it creates fluids.
 It is said to stop chronic dry cough (without phlegm) and sweating that happens for no reason (spontaneous sweating).
 It also calms the spirit that seems to be flying around.

 Sheng Mai San has three herbs that are quite expensive so the cost is higher than most of our other formulas, yet you may need only take on or two capsules a day.

-An alternative to Sheng Mai San is something I (Douglas) make up called Tai Mai Wan which substitutes Tai Zi Shen (“Prince Ginseng) for Ren Shen.
+An alternative to Sheng Mai San is something we created called Tai Mai Wan which substitutes Tai Zi Shen (“Prince Ginseng) for Ren Shen.
 This makes the formula even more for heat signs as well as bring the cost down significantly.